-Not everything will work, that’s the thing about culture: There’s no one size fits all setting.
+Not everything will work, that’s the thing about culture: There’s no one-size-fits-all setting.
 You have to keep cutting out the stuff that doesn’t work and inserting new stuff that does.
 Once you have the right mix, a good culture will become a project manager’s watermark and it will be imprinted on everything they do.

 Creating a project tribe

-Project managers know when they get this right because their project tribe will challenge, follow and support them in order to get the job done.
-Not only that, but word will spread and other people inside the organisation will want to join the team too.
+Project managers know when they get this right because their project tribe will challenge, follow, and support them in order to get the job done.
+Not only that, but word will spread and other people inside the organization will want to join the team too.
 It’s a fantastic feeling, a validation that they have created something special, and that’s something to celebrate at the end of the day.

-Creating a unique culture takes time, energy, dedication and knowledge.
+Creating a unique culture takes time, energy, dedication, and knowledge.
 However, when it comes to consistent, successful delivery project culture is the one thing that sets the good project managers apart from the rest.

 Getting started shaping your culture

 You can start today by spending an hour with your team—as a group or as individuals.
 Take people out for coffee or lunch and ask how they’re doing.
-Actively listen, take a real interest and commit then to repeating the exercise every week.
+Actively listen, take a real interest, and commit to repeating the exercise every week.
 It’s a small step, but one that will immediately set you apart from others.

 What are you doing to get on base?